gkjohnson/threejs-sandbox/lens-effects/README.md

 - Update shader so chroma samples define quantity is replaced in the shader and we can unroll the loop
 - Perform distortion in linear color space
 - Does base ior need to be different for every band?
 It seems like no distortion should take place at ior 1.0
+   - Technically I would think yes.
+The original base ior should differ per band, as well, and the base ior change should represent a shift in the base value per wavelength.
+This would result in a ratio of 1. when the base ior is one.
+However this would also mean that you couldn't get dispersion without bowing of some sort of the image, which might not be wanted.
+	 - "Inversion" of the color band order would require an inversion of the normals that the incident light is coming in on.

 # References